 You can read about the restoration projects, Bakersfield history, and local fauna & flora as you hike through the preserve – there are a lot of informative plaques and resting benches scattered throughout the park.

 The Panorama Vista Preserve offers an inviting place in Bakersfield to enjoy outdoor activities like walking, running, bicycling, and horseback riding.
 I usually take my dog here for walks a couple of times a week and he absolutely loves it!

 Location: 901 E Roberts Ln, Bakersfield, CA 93308

 4. Wind Wolves Preserve

 If you want to escape into nature for a few hours on a Saturday or Sunday morning, head out to the Wind Wolves Preserve.
 It is located about a 45-minute drive from Bakersfield, but the drive is well worth it!

-Similar to Panorama Vista Preserve, Wind Wolves Preserve centers around conservancy efforts especially around rehabilitating endangered animals like tule elk, California condor, and the San Joaquin kit fox.
-It’s a wonderful place to come enjoy the outdoors, observe wildlife and submerge yourself into nature just a short drive from Bakersfield.
+Similar to Panorama Vista Preserve, Wind Wolves Preserve centers around conservancy efforts, especially around rehabilitating endangered animals like tule elk, California condor, and the San Joaquin kit fox.
+It’s a wonderful place to come enjoy the outdoors, observe wildlife, and submerge yourself in nature just a short drive from Bakersfield.

 Location: 16019 CA-166, Bakersfield, CA 93311